 Fowl River Watershed Restoration – Phase I

-NFWF anticipates approving projects on an annual basis and is engaged in consultation with the Alabama Department of Conservation and Natural Resources and federal resource agencies to identify priority conservation projects for consideration under the Gulf Environmental Benefit Fund for calendar year 2014 and beyond.
+NFWF is engaged in consultation with the Alabama Department of Conservation and Natural Resources, FWS and NOAA to identify priority conservation projects for consideration under the Gulf Environmental Benefit Fund.
+Final approval of future projects is anticipated in late 2014.

 About the Gulf Environmental Benefit Fund